A maximum force c4/4G and a maximum power c5/4G hold in nature – in addition to maximum speed c.

 13. Even though space and time are approximations, they must be used to talk about nature.
 There is no way to do physics without them.
 One proof: all the fundamental constants, c, hbar, G and k, and thus all measured quantities, have metre and second in their units.
 Another proof: We must use space and time to distinguish and to think; there is no way to do otherwise.
 Or again: we must use space and time to talk and to communicate; there is no way to do otherwise.

 14. Despite the lack of axioms in physics, a complete description of physics and of nature remains possible.
 For a recent status report in simple language, see C. Schiller, From maximum force to physics in 9 lines - and implications for quantum gravity, arxiv.org/abs/2208.01038.
 A future, complete description of nature will be logically circular, at least in parts, but it will be possible.

 P.S.
-This chain of arguments is neither original nor new, but is obvious and old.
-For example, it was obvious already in 2003, as shown in arXiv:physics/0309118.
+This chain of arguments is neither original nor new, but obvious and old.
+It was obvious already in 2003, as shown in arXiv:physics/0309118.

 Maximum force c4/4G is a simple statement.
 It agrees with all observations.